mikcnt/adm-homework-5/README.md

 Notice that, unfortunately, this kind of requirements file is built on a Linux machine, and therefore it is not guaranteed that this will work on different OS.
 ### Data folder
 The data files are obviously obscured by a `.gitignore` file.
-To execute the notebook without any kind of modification in the code, it should be sufficient to create a directory `data` containing all the data files.
+To execute the notebook without any kind of modification in the code, it should be sufficient to move the data files to the directory `data`.
 In order to work, the project folder should at least contain the following files in the shown order:
 ```
 ├── data
 │   ├── wikigraph_reduced.csv